I'm Away From Home But Need Medication!

 I’m Away From Home But Need Medication!

-It is not our policy to issue prescriptions for repeat medication for temporary patients.
+It is NOT our protocol to issue prescriptions for repeat medication for temporary patients as per ICS policy

 It is important that you remember to take enough medication with you when you travel away from home.
 If you are away from home and have run out or forgotten to bring medication with you, you should contact the surgery where you are registered.
 You can ask them to forward a prescription (either electronically or by fax) to a pharmacy near to where you are for you to collect.

-It is up to you to locate a pharmacy and obtain their address, fax or Electronic Prescription Service (EPS) details.
+It is up to you to locate a pharmacy and obtain their address, including postcode and Electronic Prescription Service (EPS) details.
 You will need to pass these details to your GP surgery as they will not be able to forward a prescription without this information.
 You should not register as a temporary patient at a local GP surgery in order to obtain repeat medication.

 If you are unable to contact your GP (e.g. it is out of hours) you may be able to get an emergency supply of your medicine either from an NHS walk-in centre or a local pharmacist subject to certain conditions.